whistledev411/4/README.md

-# 🤖 Twitter Solana Token Sniper
+# 🤖 Twitter Solana Token Sniper Bot

-This bot monitors a specific x account and detect token CA when he tweet new token CA.
+Twitter Solana Token Sniper Bot monitors a specific x account and detect token CA when he tweet new token CA.
 <br>
 And purchases token with the sol amount you defined.